 Top Management Commitment and Staff Involvement

-The Group’s Sustainability Management comes under the purview of its Sustainability Council, comprising the Group’s top management.
-It is supported by a Sustainability Steering Committee which oversees two work teams to ensure the Group’s continued progress and improvement in the areas of ESG.
-The Sustainability Steering Committee and work teams comprise representatives from all business units.
-The CapitaLand Board of Directors is updated regularly through the Risk Committee and Audit Committee on matters relating to sustainability risks and business malpractice incidents if any.
-The Board is also updated on the sustainability management performance of the Group, key material issues identified by stakeholders and the planned measures for follow up.
+The Group’s sustainability management comes under the purview of its Sustainability Council, comprising the Group’s top management.
+It is supported by a Sustainability Steering Committee which oversees various work teams to ensure the Group’s continued progress and improvement in the areas of ESG.
+The Sustainability Steering Committee comprises the CEOs of the business units and REITs, and the work teams comprise representatives from all business units.
+The CapitaLand Board of Directors is updated regularly through the Risk Committee and Audit Committee on matters relating to sustainability risks and business malpractice incidents.
+The Board is also updated on the sustainability management performance of the Group, key material issues identified by stakeholders and the planned follow up measures.

-The Group has a regular review, assessment and feedback process in relation to ESG.
-Key to this is an annual Groupwide Risk and Control Self-Assessment exercise which entails the identification, assessment and documentation of material risks and corresponding internal controls.
-Such material risks include fraud and corruption, environmental, health and safety, and human capital risks which are relevant to ESG.
-Other channels for feedback include:
+The Group has a regular review, assessment and feedback process in relation to ESG topics.
+Key to this is an annual Group-wide Risk and Control Self-Assessment exercise which entails the identification, assessment and documentation of material risks and corresponding internal controls.
+These material risks include fraud and corruption, environmental, health and safety, and human capital risks which are ESG-relevant.
+Other existing channels for feedback to ensure relevance of issues include:

 Prioritisation of ESG Material Issues